 Environmental monitoring involves all project phases; namely, construction, commissioning, operations and abandonment to determine and find explanation on any changes in the baseline data.
-This includes inventory of opened up areas, removal of structures and vegetation, volume of spoils, spaces opened up, built up structures, influx of workers, water consumption, jetty operations, waste generation, disposal of hazardous wastes, operating and maintenance of equipment, fuel and chemical storage and dismantling and removal of facilities and removal and disposal of demolition wastes.
+For ambient air quality and noise level, the recommended monitoring stations are presented in Figure 6-1.
+The prescribed samping points for emission sources are presented in Figure 6-2.
+This includes inventory of opened up areas, removal of structures and vegetation, volume of spoils, spaces opened up, built up structures, influx of workers, water consumption, waste generation, disposal of hazardous wastes, operating and maintenance of equipment, fuel and chemical storage and dismantling and removal of facilities and removal and disposal of demolition wastes.
+IASCL will monitor its compliance through regular submission of Self-Monitoring Report (SMR) and Compliance Monitoring Report (CMR) to the DENR-EMB.